terleckimaciej/VS-backup-tool/README.md

+# VS-settings-backup-tool

-# VS Code Configuration Manager
+**Git-Based VS Code Configuration Manager**

-This project provides a simple, automated way to synchronize your Visual Studio Code environment across different Windows machines.
+This tool provides a simple, automated way to synchronize your Visual Studio Code environment (settings, keybinds and extensions) across different Windows machines using a Git repository as the single source of truth.

-Instead of manually copying settings or relying on cloud sync, this tool uses a Git repository as the single source of truth for your configuration.
-It allows you to:

-1.  **Backup** your current VS Code setup (extensions, settings, keybindings) to this repository.
-2.  **Restore** that exact setup on any new machine with a single script.

-It is designed to be lightweight, transparent, and version-controllable.
+## Why use this?

+While VS Code has a built-in "Settings Sync", the tool offers a transparent, file-based alternative for the full control.
+It is particularly useful if you want to:

+- **Sync without accounts:** Easily transfer your personal configuration to a work laptop where logging in with a personal account is restricted.
+- **Version control your settings:** Track changes to your `settings.json` over time using Git history.
+- **Avoid cloud dependency:** Keep your configuration backup strictly under your own control.

 ## Requirements